MiniKip/keepbank/README.md

 Whether you want to learn Lua, simulate transactional logic, or manage secure CLI-based Ledgers, KeepBank provides a robust foundation.

+> How to use

+To run the project head over to the main directory and use "lua main.lua"

+> Requirements
+**Lua v5.x.x**

 [!WARNING]
 Active Development Warning: KeepBank is currently in an early pre-release phase (underdev).
 API endpoints, storage schemas, and configuration formats may change significantly between commits.